Our Research Strategy

 Our Promise to You

 We are the largest Duchenne-specific organization that focuses on high potential research opportunities that will impact every single person with Duchenne.
-We do not ask for payment.
 Our return on investment is simple: to End Duchenne.

 The drug development pipeline in Duchenne is rich with promising new therapies in all stages of development, from early/pre-clinical to those approaching the finish line representing multiple therapeutic approaches.
 Our primary goal is to identify opportunities to accelerate therapies for all.
 This means keeping our eyes focused on emerging therapies, identifying gaps, and establishing collaborations to drive meaningful therapies that benefit the entire Duchenne population.
 Not only does PPMD explore and support each of these therapies, we want to ensure that the pathway to approval and the road to access after approval is as easy to navigate as possible.